SeanHollen/How-Java-Is-Verbose/README.md

 // Bonus: add to value in 2d ArrayList in Java my2dArrayList.get(i).put(j, my2dArrayList.get(i).get(j) + toAdd);
 ```
 I believe this violates the DRY principle because you repeat almost everything twice.
-The first two lines could be very easily mixed up if not for the adjascent placement.
+The first two lines could be very easily mixed up if not for the adjacent placement.
 Compare to other languages:

 ```Python
 # Add to the value in a hashmap/dictionary/object in other languages